-SEATTLE — Attorney General Bob Ferguson today filed a consumer protection lawsuit against two businesses and their owner for sending hundreds of thousands of deceptive texts and emails to Washington businesses and nonprofits.
-These deceptive text messages cost Washington businesses at least $163,000.
-The lawsuit is part of Ferguson’s Small Business Protection Initiative.
+SEATTLE — Attorney General Bob Ferguson announced today he won a court order to shut down the websites and suspend the internet domains of two businesses and their owner that sent hundreds of thousands of deceptive texts and emails targeting Washington businesses and nonprofits.
+Ferguson filed a lawsuit against the businesses in May as part of his Small Business Protection Initiative.

-The large-scale, lucrative text and email scheme targeted Washington small businesses and nonprofits.
+The large-scale, lucrative text and email scheme cost Washington businesses at least $228,000.

-Tens of thousands of text message solicitations demanded $200 to file annual reports with the Secretary of State.
-The texts did not disclose that businesses can file required annual reports directly with the Secretary of State’s Office for $60.
-For nonprofits, the cost is between $20 and $60, depending on the nonprofit’s annual gross revenue.
+The messages directed businesses to a website link where they were charged $200 to file annual reports with the Secretary of State.
+The websites did not disclose that businesses can file required annual reports directly with the Secretary of State’s Office for $60.
+For nonprofits, the cost is between $20 and $60, depending on the nonprofit’s revenue.

-Other text solicitations demanded between $150 and $175 to file annual meeting minutes.
-Washington state does not require either to file annual meeting minutes.
+Other solicitations demanded between $150 and $175 to file annual meeting minutes.
+Washington state does not require businesses to file annual meeting minutes.

 Beginning in January 2022, the companies sent unsolicited deceptive spam text messages and emails to Washington businesses and nonprofits after obtaining their information through publicly available sources.